leiless/quicklook_plugin/README.md

 ### Compile and test

 ```
-# Use release target for release build
+# Use release target for release build; default is debug
 $ make

 $ mkdir -p ~/Library/QuickLook